WiseLabCMU/abstract-dataloader/docs/types.md

 !!! success "Allows deep type checking"

-    The type of each attribute can be checked by runtime type checkers when the `@dataclass` is instantiated.
+    The type of each attribute can be checked by runtime type checkers when the `NamedTuple` is instantiated.

 !!! success "Works with tree libraries out of the box"